kubedb/cli/docs/concepts/databases/mysql.md

 Error from server (Forbidden): error when creating "./mysql.yaml": admission webhook "mysql.validators.kubedb.com" denied the request: environment variable MYSQL_ROOT_PASSWORD is forbidden to use in MySQL spec
 ```

-Also note that Kubedb does not allow to update the environment variables as updating them does not have any effect once the database is created.
-If you try to update environment variables, Kubedb operator will reject the request with following error,
+Also note that KubeDB does not allow to update the environment variables as updating them does not have any effect once the database is created.
+If you try to update environment variables, KubeDB operator will reject the request with following error,

 ```ini
 Error from server (BadRequest): error when applying patch: